haskell/pvp/v1.1/pvp-specification.md

 The PVP could require that package B must bump its major version number as it now (re-)exports one fewer instances.
 This will however require more frequent version bumps in the whole ecosystem.
-As a pragmatic solution, for now the PVP doesn't required a major version bump in this case and instead leaves it to package C to add a dependency on package A to handle this situation.
+As a pragmatic solution, for now the PVP doesn't require a major version bump in this case and instead leaves it to package C to add a dependency on package A to handle this situation.